NerdAler1/PterodactylWhitelister/README.md

   | enabled    | INTEGER | 0 = syncing disabled, 1 = syncing enabled |

 ##  Possible Future Plans

-* **Authentication**: Replace HTTP Basic Auth with a full user model if needed.
 * **Discord Verifier** I would like the discord username field to actually check if users are in a discord server, that way only discord server members can actually sign up (obviously this would not be foolproof, but its possible to cut down on spam.)
-* **Notifications** I would love to connect this to a service like ntfy or even just a discord webhook so that I could have notifications for new whitelist applicants.

 ## License